The Emperor's Club: Development

 The film, originally titled The Palace Thief, was first developed at Fine Line Features, with Kevin Kline reportedly in talks to star and direct.
 The production went into turnaround and was acquired by Universal Pictures.
 Michael Hoffman, who had previously collaborated with Kline on Soapdish and A Midsummer Night's Dream, was announced to direct.

 Filming

-Principal photography took place in New York City from May to June of 2001.
+Principal photography took place in New York City from May to June 2001.
 The school campus scenes were filmed at the Emma Willard School in Troy, New York.